 Install Product Software Using z/OSMF Deployments

-Before you begin this process, we recommend that you review the installation best practices and verify that the installation requirements in Prepare for Installation.
+Before you begin this process, review the installation best practices and verify that the installation requirements in Prepare for Installation.

 - Display the Deployments table in z/OSMF (Software Management, Deployments).